Read Time: 3 mins

 But manhood and manliness really shouldn’t be determined by the number of hairs you have on your back.

 If you’re interested in knowing more about the effects of male pattern baldness, there’s more on the topic here.
-Of course, if you’re searching for answers on the condition, we highly recommend that you have a chat to your doctor about it.
+Of course, if you’re searching for answers on the condition, we highly recommend that you have a chat with your doctor about it.

 But either way, please leave your bald shaming comments at the door.
 There’s no place for it here.
 Let’s open that secret chamber and unlock the conversation now.

-Did you know that increased high stress levels play a huge role in hair loss?
+Did you know that increased high-stress levels play a huge role in hair loss?
 Many people are suffering these intangible mental battles, with depression and suicide continuing to grow at an alarming rate.
 Because of the loss of employment, income, isolation and fear, this has triggered many into feeling helpless and alone.
 Those who aren’t familiar with this state of mind may have had their first taste since the start of 2020.
 Not fun.

 Unfortunately, the unprecedented loss of hair amongst men can lead to a lack of confidence, low self-esteem, insecurity, anxiety and depression in men.
 Although not something to be ashamed about, there are much less harsh and more preventative methods to help ease the loss.
 Natural remedies can help rebuild and regain hair growth and confidence for all.
-From wanting to grow a burly moustache, to filling that crown – either way, growing your hairs back should be an enjoyable process that is easy and effective, and done solely through the desire to maintain, rather than to direct focus on how you are perceived because of your hair.
+From wanting to grow a burly moustache, to filling that crown – either way, growing your hairs back should be an enjoyable process that is easy and effective and done solely through the desire to maintain, rather than to direct focus on how you are perceived because of your hair.
 Because at the end of the day, hair loss is nothing to be ashamed of anymore and in many cases, quite treatable.

 With all this in mind, the support towards the Movember movement will be a rewarding and feel-good charity to donate to this year.
 Taking into account the pandemic; the ever-growing need for support systems is even more necessary now in normalising mental health and suicide prevention.
 Everyone is struggling in these uncertain times, why choose to do this alone when you can be a part of a brotherhood of supporters?